-Description The property comprises a first floor flat within a four storey block.
-Accommodation Entrance Hall, open plan Living Room/Kitchen, Bedroom, Shower Room and Box Room Gross internal floor area (m2) 48 or thereby Neighbourhood and location The property is located within the Gorgie district of Edinburgh where surrounding properties are similar in terms of age, style and type.
+Description The property comprises a second floor flat within a four storey block.
+Accommodation Second Floor: Entrance Hall, Living Room, Open Plan Kitchen/Dining Room, Two Bedrooms, Boxroom and Bathroom.
+Gross internal floor area (m2) 79 sq.m. or thereby.
+Neighbourhood and location The property is located within Dalry district of Edinburgh where surrounding properties are similar in terms of age, style and type.
 Local facilities and amenities are readily available.
-Age circa 1900 Weather Dry and clear at the time of inspection.
+Age Circa 1900.
+Weather Dry and clear at the time of inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are a mix of solid stone construction and rendered masonry.
+Chimney stacks are a mixture of solid stone and rendered masonry.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

-Roofing including roof space with flat section assumed overlaid with a bituminous felt covering or similar.
+Roofing including roof space The roof is of pitched timber construction overlaid with slates.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Gutters and downpipes are of cast iron construction.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction pointed externally with a render finish to the gable wall.
+The main walls are of solid stone construction pointed externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of uPVC double glazed type.
+Windows are of double glazed upvc type.
 Access door is of timber construction.
 External decorations Visually inspected.
-Cast iron rainwater goods and the external timbers are painted.
-Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
-Communal entrance hall and stair which is accessed via secured entry system.
-Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+Cast iron rainwater goods are painted.
+Conservatories / porches Not applicable.
+Communal areas Circulation areas visually inspected.
+Communal entrance hall and stairwell which is accessed via a secured entry system.
+Garages and permanent outbuildings Not applicable.
+Outside areas and boundaries Visually inspected.
 The property benefits from communal garden ground to the rear.
-Boundaries are of stone walling.
-Ceilings Visually inspected from floor level - Comings Visually inspected from floor level.
-Ceilings are lath and plaster construction.
-Cennigo are latif and plaster construction.
+Boundaries are a mix of stone walling and metal fencing.
+Cailings VII.
+II.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. Ceilings Visually inspected from floor level.
+Ceilings are of lath and plaster construction.